MehdiK/mehdik.github.io/_posts/2010-12-09-orm-anti-patterns-part-1-active-record.md

 date: "2010-12-09"
 tags: ["Anti-Patterns","ORM"]
 migrated: "true"
-resource: "/orm-anti-patterns-part-1-active-record"
+permalink: "/orm-anti-patterns-part-1-active-record"
 summary: "
 This is the first article in the <a href=\"/orm-anti-patterns-series\">ORM anti-pattern series</a>.

 Martin Fowler who coined the term Active Record explains where and why this pattern should be used; but most of the times we use it just because it is easy without considering its ramifications on our project.
 In this article I will discuss Active Record as a pattern that is usually abused.
 "
 ---
 One of the patterns implemented by a few ORM frameworks is [Active Record][2]: